eulersson/cmake-fetchcontent-conflicting-targets/README.md

 tests too.
 For that I was thinking of building the unit tests when compiling from source with FetchContent.
-If you included `include(CTest)` any subsequent calls to add_test would include that test so afterwards all the tests (project + dependencies’) can be run with `ctest` on the build dir.
+If you included `include(CTest)` any subsequent calls to add_test would include that test so afterwards all the tests (project + dependencies’) can be run with `ctest` on on the build dir (`ctest --test-dir build`):

 Does this make sense?
-Perhaps there’s another way that conforms to best practices?
+Perhaps there’s another way that conform to best practices?

 When adding various dependencies into a CMake project, if you want to also build the unit tests along them, I run into this problem where the target (in this case the unit